 Another inner ear condition, this causes the nerve that connects the inner ear to the brain to become inflamed, and – like labyrinthitis – is usually caused by a viral infection.
-As well as vertigo, it can cause unsteadiness, nausea and vomiting for a few hours or days, though according to the NHS it may take three to six weeks to settle completely.
+As well as vertigo, it can cause unsteadiness, nausea and vomiting for a few hours or days, though according to the NHS it may take a few weeks to settle completely (iii).

 Other things that may cause peripheral vertigo include head injuries and taking certain types of medication.

 Caused by some types of neurological disorders, central vertigo is less common than peripheral vertigo, and may be caused by one of the following:

 As well as the usual symptoms of migraine – including a throbbing headache, nausea, vomiting, visual disturbances and sensitivity to light – some sufferers also experience vertigo.

 A condition that affects the brain and spinal cord (central nervous system), multiple sclerosis can cause vertigo too in some people.

 If you have a tumour in your cerebellum – the area at the bottom of the brain – you may suffer from vertigo attacks.
 Another brain tumour that’s rare and non-cancerous, called an acoustic neuroma, can also cause vertigo as the tumour grows on the acoustic nerve (the nerve that helps to control not just your hearing but also your balance).